LaTeX Lists and Tables

 \end{document}

-floats.
-However, they should NOT use the centering
+much in the same way as figure floats.
+However, they should NOT use the centering command.

-will cause all content within the table to be centered.
+Telling a table to use centering will cause all content within the table to be centered.
 This is

 often undesirable.
-Instead, to center a table, place the tabular
+Instead, to center a table, place the tabular environment within a center

 environment.